muratk5n/thirdwave/en/README.md

 ---

-They are really spinning that "SPD oil sale to China" story, and spinning hard.
+They are really spinning that "SPR oil sale to China" story, and spinning hard.
 Oil export ban can get ahead of the spin.

 ---